ibm-cloud-docs/mqcloud/mqoc_mft_qmgr_enablement.md

 ### Appendix 4: **Sample MQMFTCredentials.xml file**
 {: #appendix-4-sample-mqmftcredentialsxml-file}

 Files of this type store credential information for agent processes.
-They can contain user names and passwords which are used to authenticate with the MQ on Cloud Queue Manager.
+They can contain user names and passwords which are used to authenticate with the {{site.data.keyword.mq_short}} Queue Manager.
 Below is a sample file which can be referred :

     <?xml version="1.0" encoding="UTF-8"?>